wanghaisheng/responsive-landing-page-starter/content/blog/en/integrating-the-conversation-api-with-wechat-dr.md

 When a client wishes to send a message using WeChat, it will create a custom event of type ‘custom:message:wechat’ with direction outbound.
 In turn, our middleware server will pick up that event [using RTC events](https://developer.nexmo.com/application/code-snippets/update-application) and translate it into an HTTP request to WeChat’s API, notifying in a message.

-In the case of an inbound message (A WeChat client to a Nexmo client), our middleware server will implement WeChat’s messaging webhook and get notified by WeChat on the new message.
+In the case of an inbound message (A WeChat client to a Vonage client), our middleware server will implement WeChat’s messaging webhook and get notified by WeChat on the new message.
 The server will create a ‘custom:message:wechat’ event with direction inbound and dispatch it.
 The client will pick up that event and display it as a WeChat message.

 <a href="https://www.nexmo.com/wp-content/uploads/2019/10/wechat1.png"><img src="https://www.nexmo.com/wp-content/uploads/2019/10/wechat1.png" alt="architecture" width="879" height="414" class="alignnone size-full wp-image-30627" /></a>